FAQs on Taxes for Cannabis Establishments

 What are the taxes on cannabis?

-• 15% excise tax on the first wholesale sale (calculated on the Fair Market Value); and
+• 15% excise tax on the first wholesale sale (calculated on the Fair Market Value for Affiliate sales and calculated on the sales price for Non‐affiliate sales); and

-• 10% retail excise tax on the sale price when sold by an adult-use cannabis retail store.
-Cannabis or products sold to a patient cardholder are not subject to this 10% excise tax.
+• 10% retail excise tax on the sales price when sold by an adult‐use cannabis retail store.
+Cannabis or cannabis products sold to a patient cardholder are not subject to this 10% excise tax.

 Who pays taxes on cannabis?

-• Wholesale cannabis excise taxes are the responsibility of cultivation facility.
+• Wholesale cannabis excise taxes are the responsibility of the cultivation facility.

-• Retail cannabis excise taxes are the responsibility of the adult-use retail store, retail cannabis consumption lounge and an independent cannabis consumption lounge.
+• Retail cannabis excise taxes are the responsibility of the adult‐use retail store, retail cannabis consumption lounge and an independent cannabis consumption lounge but may be recovered from the purchaser.

-When are my Retail Cannabis Tax or Wholesale Cannabis Tax due?
+When is my Retail Cannabis Tax or Wholesale Cannabis Tax due?

 • Both Retail Cannabis and Wholesale Cannabis Taxes are due monthly, the last day of the month, after the period ends.
-EX: 5/31/20201 is due 6/30/2021.
+EX: 1/31/2024 is due by 2/29/2024.
 If the due date falls on a weekend or holiday, the tax is due the next business day.

 Is the retail excise tax imposed on the original price or discounted price?